 Landfill space on Nantucket and elsewhere is rapidly diminishing and becoming increasingly expensive.
 Reducing the quantity of plastic waste we generate will extend the lifespan of Nantucket’s landfill and reduce the economic and environmental costs of managing plastic waste.

 This bylaw applies to Nantucket Town and County.

 Speak with your supplier(s) about alternatives to single-use, petroleum-based plastics.
-Reach out to the Chamber of Commerce about a centralized purchasing plan they are working on.
 Begin to determine/research/review what items you can switch over to, now.
 For example, many food service establishments have already switched from plastic straws to paper and from plastic stirrers to wood or bamboo.

 Thank you for supporting the health of our island and planet.
 As we begin our public outreach to educate businesses, residents and visitors as to the bylaw, we will be updating these FAQs as we go.